mosip/k8s-infra/logging/README.md

         * _Target_: `http`
         * _Host_: `elasticsearch-master`
         * _Port_: `9200`.
+    * Click on _Create_.

-    IMPORTANT: The created cluster does not appear (is not active) until you connect it in the steps below.
+    * IMPORTANT: The created cluster output may not appear (is not active) until you connect it in the steps below.
+(Perhaps some bug in Rancher UI).

 * Update properties of Elasticsearch index in _ClusterOuputs_ --> _Output Buffer_ --> Edit YAML.
 ```